qm012/dun/README.md

 ```
 #### PageSearch

-##### 注：The value of `offset` depends on whether the current page exceeds the maximum number of pages.
+##### P.S.：The value of `offset` depends on whether the current page exceeds the maximum number of pages.
 By default, the maximum number of pages is the main number.
 You can also call `dun.DisableCalcPageNum()` to cancel the calculation，`dun.DisableCalcPageNum()` global valid
 ```go
 func GetUserinfoService(req *SearchUserinfoReq)  {
     // get request object data